yuenby/Besinerji/README.md

 # Besinerji Dietitian App
-- This is a asisstance app for dietitians that created with Python.
+- This is a asisstance app for dietitians that created with Python via using Pyqt5 and Sqlite.

 ## Table of Contents
 1. [Information](#GeneralInfo)